History of human thought: Age of Enlightenment

+Romanticism

+Romanticism was an artistic and intellectual movement that originated in Europe towards the end of the 18th century.
+The purpose of the movement was to advocate for the importance of subjectivity, imagination, and appreciation of nature in society and culture during the Age of Enlightenment and the Industrial Revolution.
+Romanticism was a complex movement, with a variety of viewpoints that permeated Western civilization across the globe.
+Romanticists rejected the social conventions of the time in favor of a moral outlook known as individualism.
+They argued that passion and intuition were crucial to understanding the world, and that beauty is more than merely an affair of form, but rather something that evokes a strong emotional response.
+With this philosophical foundation, the Romanticists elevated a number of key themes to which they were deeply committed: a reverence for nature and the supernatural, an idealization of the past as a nobler era, a fascination with the exotic and the mysterious, and a celebration of the heroic and the sublime.

+Modernism

+Modernism is an early 20th-century movement in literature, the visual arts and music, emphasizing experimentation, abstraction and subjective experience.
+Philosophy, politics and social issues, are also aspects of the movement, which sought to change how 'human beings in a society interact and live together'.
+The modernist movement emerged during the late 19th century in response to significant changes in Western culture, including secularization and the growing influence of science.
+It is characterized as a rejection of tradition and the hunt for newer and original means of cultural expression.
+Modernism was influenced by widespread technological innovation, industrialization and urbanization, as well as cultural and geopolitical shifts that occurred after World War I. The movement rejected both 19th-century realism and Romanticism's concept of absolute originality - the idea of "creation from nothingness" - with techniques of collage, reprise, incorporation, rewriting, recapitulation, revision, and parody.
+Modernism also took a critical stance towards Enlightenment rationalism.

 Modernity in the Middle East

 Islam and modernity encompass the relation and compatibility between the phenomenon of modernity, its related concepts and ideas, and the religion of Islam.
 In order to understand the relation between Islam and modernity, one point should be made in the beginning.
 Similarly, modernity is a complex and multidimensional phenomenon rather than a unified and coherent phenomenon.
 It has historically had different schools of thoughts moving in many directions.

 Intellectual movements in Iran involve the Iranian experience of modernism, through which Iranian modernity and its associated art, science, literature, poetry, and political structures have been evolving since the 19th century.
 Religious intellectualism in Iran develops gradually and subtly.
 It reached its apogee during the Persian Constitutional Revolution (1906–11).
 The process involved numerous philosophers, sociologists, political scientists and cultural theorists.
 However the associated art, cinema and poetry remained to be developed.